 – What is planned as part of the 1700 hot strip mill reconstruction and what effect do you expect to achieve?

 –The 1700 hot strip mill reconstruction will take place in several stages.
-As part of the first stage, heating furnace no. 1 and a new pneumatic coiler were launched, which have already made it possible to increase the weight of hot-rolled coil to 16.5 tonnes and begin producing hot-rolled seamless pickled coil with a weight of up to 15 tonnes, as well as cold-rolled seamless coil with a weight of 14.0-14.5 tonnes.
+As part of the first stage, heating furnace no. 1 and a new pneumatic coiler were launched, which have already made it possible to increase the weight of hot-rolled coil to 16.5 tonnes and begin producing hot-rolled seamless pickled coil with a weight of up to 15 tonnes, as well as cold rolled coil with a weight of 14.0-14.5 tonnes.

 The second stage envisages installing a new reversing roughing stand, two water descaling units and a coilbox, as well as modernising three finishing stands.
 In addition, the installation of a second hydraulic coiler is being completed and the mill is being equipped with level 2 automation.